Tecktron/docker-python-waitress/README.md

 You may have different needs so you can adjust and manipulate this by passing in environment variable to adjust the settings.

-There are 2 options for doing this.
+There are 2 options for doing this:

 1. Pass a comma separated list of `host:port,host:port` to the `WAITRESS_LISTEN` param

 The `WAITRESS_LISTEN` param takes precedence over `WAITRESS_HOST`/`WAITRESS_PORT` options, meaning if you include all 3, host and port settings will be ignored.